BoxOfSnoo/Fairmount/README.md

 Then tell XCode to build the project.

+Alternatively, from the top level of the sources, you can run

+    sh makerelease.sh

+and the script will build everything, including a release .dmg file.

 **Note**: The sources contain a `dsa_keys/dsa_pub.pem` file, apparently needed by Sparkle.
 It was grabbed from an old Fairmount binary.
 This will need to get replaced in order for Sparkle to be